adminastoolsmith/Progenitor/README.md

 1. $env:ServerInstance = This set to eitehr the name or the ip addrees of the Windows computer
 2. $env:MyUsername = The name of the user
 3. $env:MyPassword = The password for the user
-4.#$env:ConvertTo = The type of output to create and this can be set to either 'AnsiblePlayBook' or 'DSC'
+4. $env:ConvertTo = The type of output to create and this can be set to either 'AnsiblePlayBook' or 'DSC'

 The Get-ANSIBLEPlayBooks.ps1 script.